greg1125/Detection-Rules/README.md

 ```

 Validation ensures that logs are generated correctly, detection rules trigger as expected, and alerts remain consistent across repeated testing scenarios.

 ---

-## **Threat Simulation (Mythic C2)**

----

-Adversary activity within this lab is simulated using the Mythic Command and Control (C2) framework.

-Mythic is used to emulate post-exploitation behavior, allowing for realistic attacker techniques such as command execution, persistence, and lateral movement.
-The Apollo agent is deployed on a Windows endpoint to simulate an active compromise and generate telemetry.

-This enables the lab to move beyond simple attack tools and instead replicate real-world adversary behavior, including stealthy execution and custom payload delivery.

-The use of Mythic allows detections to be built against behavior rather than tool signatures, reinforcing a detection engineering approach focused on attacker techniques.

----

-## **Mythic C2 Detection Considerations**

----

-Detection logic for Mythic activity is based on process execution patterns and suspicious command behavior observed in Windows event logs.

-Rather than relying on known filenames or hashes, detections focus on abnormal process creation, unusual command line arguments, and execution from non-standard directories.

-This approach ensures that detection remains effective even when payloads are renamed or modified, which is common in real-world adversary activity.

----

-## **MITRE ATT&CK Mapping**

----

-T1059 – Command and Scripting Interpreter
-T1105 – Ingress Tool Transfer
-T1570 – Lateral Tool Transfer

----